jordbort/Twitch-UndertaleBot/README.md

 `!item` or `!items` or `!use`

-If this command is used without an item name, it tells the user which item(s) they have in their inventory.
+If this command is used without any other text, it tells the user which item(s) they have in their inventory.
 Currently, every user spawns with one Monster Candy by default.
 If the user types the command followed by the name of an item in their inventory, they'll use the item.
 Some items are weapons or armor, and others are consumable and heal the user for some amount of HP.
 If a weapon or piece of armor is equipped, it will affect the user's AT and/or DF stats.
 Equipping the Burnt Pan causes consumable items to heal for an additional 4 HP, and the Stained Apron causes the wearer to recover 1 HP every other "turn".
 Users cannot use items if they are dead, but they can still use !item to check what was in their inventory.

 `!mercy @user` or `!spare @user`